Barkley Marathons: Finishers

-Related events
+Berkeley Marathons

 In the United Kingdom, a tribute race known as the Berkeley Marathons is held annually in Berkeley, Gloucestershire.
-The event was established by race director Paul Breen following a suggestion from Lazarus Lake, who encouraged the location-based pun during a meeting at the 2019 National Running Show.
+The event was established by race director Paul Breen following a suggestion from Lazarus Lake, who encouraged the location-based pun (Note: The British English pronunciation of "Berkeley" is essentially identical to the American English pronunciation of "Barkley".) during a meeting at the 2019 National Running Show.

 Modeled closely on the Tennessee original, the British iteration requires runners to complete five loops of approximately 26 mi each, navigating via map and compass to locate paperback books and tear out pages as proof of passage.
 Unlike the 60-hour limit of the original, the Berkeley Marathons enforces a strict 24-hour cumulative cut-off for the roughly 130 mi distance.
-As of late 2025, no runner has successfully finished the full five-loop course.
+As of late 2025, no runner had successfully finished the full five-loop course.